 5-7 are reserved

 The structure of the VHT Operation Information field is defined in Figure 9-564 (VHT Operation Information field) and its subfields are defined in Table 9-252 (VHT Operation Information subfields).
+This 3-octet field is present when VHT Operation Info Present bit field is set to 1; else the field is not carried in the element.
 [3035]

-[3034]
+[3034]The definition of MaxBSSID Indicator is same as the MaxBSSID Indicator in Multiple BSSID element (see section 9.4.2.46).
+An HE AP belonging to Multiple BSSID set includes this 1-octet field in the element.
+The field is not present if the Multiple BSSID AP bit is set to 0 in HE Parameters field.